-The Clayman Institute for Gender Research at Stanford University believes in the power of gender research to create the "small wins" that lead to gender equality.
+The Clayman Institute for Gender Research at Stanford University believes in the power of gender research to lead to gender equality.

 Together, our research, lectures, events, and fellowships, contribute to our understanding of the barriers to equality and that inform solutions for change.